-Fiat currency is not backed by intrinsic value.
+*Fiat currency is money that is not fully backed by intrinsic value.
 Traditionally, this means the face value differs from the metallic worth.
-This is typically created by governments and distributed by banks.
+With coinage, it is typically created by governments and distributed by banks.

 Paper currencies are an example of fiat currency.
 The face value is worth more than the paper it is printed upon.
 Under this scenario, no commodities are backing it in the sense of the material it is made from.
 At the same time, in most instances there is no backing agent such as gold.

 This is common place under the central banking system most of the world operates under.
 These entities have control over monetary policy with the ability to change the monetary base.
 Value tends to be derived by the supply and demand function as opposed to the value of the monetary units themselves.

 The governments place a further defense on the currency by defining it as legal tender.
 This means that it is to be accepted for repayment of debts along with tax obligations.
 A move of this nature does not outlaw other forms of money.
 It does, though, insulate the currency against competition.